DonaldVN1515/donaldvn-profile/structure.md

 ---
 29/08/2022

+- Fix height blogs
+- Filter Blogs --> OK
-- Search Filter
+- Search Filter --> OK

 ---
 28/08/2022

-- Filter by Category -> OK
+- Filter by Category --> OK
 - Search Filter --> 30%
 - Badge Blog --> Can not do it